kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 To use this code, follow these steps:

-1. Compile the code using a C compiler (e.g., `gcc -o race functions.c`).
+1. Compile the code using a C compiler (e.g., `gcc functions.c -o race`).

 2. Run the compiled executable (`./race`).